 Product marketing no doubt varies from place to place around the world—that much is obvious.
-But less so is why each advertisement says what it does, and to whom, exactly?
+But less clear is why each advertisement says what it does, and to whom, exactly?
 In Thailand for instance, the local brands of toilet paper feature objects of exquisite sensuality on the packaging, the inference being that Zilk toilet tissue feels like a Persian cat on your rectum, or Tesco Brand’s indulgent, dewy flower petals leave anuses smelling of lilac and bees.

-I can understand the thinking behind kittens and rabbits, and even flowers follow a certain logic, but I haven’t figured out the one with a puffy, Caucasian infant grinning toothlessly from the package.
+I can understand the thinking behind kittens and rabbits, and even flowers follow a certain logic, but I haven’t figured out the one with a puffy, European infant grinning toothlessly on the package.
 Nordic baby skin may well be soft and even cool to the touch, yet surely they’re less absorbent than, say, a slightly dehydrated child born to drier, sunnier climes?
 And don’t get me started on the brand with nothing but a tangle of wavy blond hair on the label.
 Anyone who’s had a cat eat tinsel from a Christmas tree knows how that shit turns out.

-Like most parents, my mother’s opposition to found-objects rarely strayed beyond, “You don’t know where it’s been!” but that wasn’t an issue with Terminator’s gleaming ass rope, nor the thin, russet stains it left as an annual Christmas greeting around the house.
+Like most parents, my mother’s opposition to found-objects rarely strayed beyond, “You don’t know where it’s been!”
+But this wasn’t an issue with Terminator’s gleaming ass rope, nor the thin, russet stains it left in annual Christmas greeting throughout the condo.
 We knew exactly from where it had come, and when—down to the approximate hour and minute of its inglorious arrival.
-Swallowing our disgust, we hoped to make peace with the intestinal pull cord tickling our knees while the cat trundled across our laps, telling ourselves things like, “This is a part of what makes the Terminator the Terminator,” and, “You know, I don’t think this is nasty as fuck.”
+Swallowing our disgust, we hoped to make peace with the intestinal pull cord tickling our knees during the cat’s nightly trundle across our laps, repeating mantras such as, “This is just a part of what makes the Terminator the Terminator,” and, “As a matter of fact, I don’t think this is nasty as fuck.”

-My mother, a spry woman who enjoyed jumping on a portable trampoline during her hatha yoga program’s frequent commercial breaks, firmly clutched a towel with the words oliday and nn decoratively stitched onto the part I could see.
-The muscles in her forearm twitched as we readied the attack, and feeling the floor vibrate, I saw her bounce subtly with each closing step.
+My mother, a spry woman who enjoyed hopping on a portable trampoline during her hatha yoga program’s infrequent commercial breaks, firmly clutched a towel with the words oliday and nn decoratively stitched onto the part I could see.
+The muscles in her forearm twitched as she readied to attack, and feeling the floor vibrate, I noticed her bouncing slightly on the balls of her feet with each closing step.
 Clearly, she had trained her entire life for this moment.

 “Oh, now wasn’t that easy?” she sang when it was over, dangling the partially digested string in the light of the second-floor balcony.
 Pursing her lips, she blew softly, making it flutter.
 “Like a shiny little tapeworm.”